hellojwilde/hellojwilde.github.io/_posts/2008-07-14-it-was-awesome.md

 layout: article
 title: It Was Awesome.
 section: articles
+summary:
+    After the 2007 Google Highly Open Participation Contest, I had the opportunity to go to an awards ceremony at Google's headquarters in Mountain View, CA.  Here's a recap of the awards ceremony weekend.
 ---

 The title really says it all.
 Seriously.
 I recently had the chance to